December 4, 2023

 Starting small, if anything, means that you’re being strategic enough to know that you are able to build up on whatever you are creating, and you don’t need to start with the hardest thing.

-And in fact, the more compassion we apply into this process, the more gradual we make it, the more awareness we create about where:
+And in fact, the more compassion we apply into this process, the more gradual we make it, the more awareness we create — the more likely we are to continue taking those steps that allow us to get out of our comfort zone.

+Maybe you’re thinking about the bigger goal that you want to attain.
 What is one small move you can make today that actually feels attainable, realistic and doable?
 One small move that is going to help you pave the way there?

 For example, maybe you’re currently going on daily walks and you’re trying to get more cardio in.
 Your goal is to start doing 20 minute runs.
 That would be out of your comfort zone.